Fields of Interest:

-Matthew was born in Australia and educated at the University of Melbourne and the University of Technology, Sydney.
-In Australia he has held academic positions at the University of New South Wales, Sydney and the University of Technology, Sydney, in Thailand, Assumption University, Bangkok, in England, Roehampton University, London and in Vietnam, RMIT University.
+Matthew McDonald was born in Australia and educated at The University of Melbourne where he completed a Bachelor of Applied Science with Honours in Psychology and the University of Technology, Sydney where he completed a Ph.D. in existential philosophy and psychology.
+He has held various academic positions around the world including The University of New South Wales, Sydney and the University of Technology, Sydney, in Thailand, Assumption University, Bangkok, in England, The University of Surrey, Roehampton, and Vietnam, RMIT University.

-Matthew has published in a range of peer reviewed journals including Gender, Technology and Development, Journal of Humanistic Psychology and Social Psychology and Personality Compass.
-To date he has co-authored four books: Social Psychology and Theories of Consumer Culture: A Political Economy Perspective (Routledge), Critical Social Psychology: An Introduction (2nd ed.)
+To date, he has co-authored four books: Social Psychology and Theories of Consumer Culture: A Political Economy Perspective (Routledge), Critical Social Psychology: An Introduction (2nd ed.)
 (Palgrave), Epiphanies: An Existential Philosophical & Psychological Inquiry (VDM) and What To Do With Your Psychology Degree (McGraw-Hill).